 Like other Pride Mobility options, you can take this scooter apart into five pieces without much struggle.

-What we liked: Similar to other Pride Mobility devices, it’s relatively easy to take apart this scooter.
+Why are we impressed?
+Similar to other Pride Mobility devices, it’s relatively easy to take apart this scooter.
 A 44” turning radius is also better than you’ll get with most other scooters.

-What could be better: Ground clearance could be more to allow for freedom of terrains.
+What negatives must you be aware of?
+Ground clearance could be more to allow for freedom of terrains.
 The top speed and drive range are not impressive, either.

 Where drive range is concerned, the Travel Pro Premium 3-Wheel Mobility Scooter is the least remarkable on today’s list.
 However, the exact opposite sentiment can be made about the device when it comes to turning radius.